GRV96/log710_deadlock_algorithms/README_en.md

 The result file produced when the program ends contains the text from the console and data related to the system’s state and the banker’s algorithm.
 This data is more detailed if the second parameter in the command line is true.

 ### Making a Safe Sequence
-A safe sequence is a sequence of processes that can be executed in the order defined by the sequence with no deadlock occurring.
+A safe sequence is a sequence of processes that can be executed in the order defined by the sequence without a deadlock occurring.
 An operating system is in a safe state if and only if at least one safe sequence exists.

 Create a runnable .jar file from class *SafeSequenceMaker* and name it safe_sequence_maker.jar.
 Run it in command line with the path to a data file